-1. Ensure that an application is open on the device and a text field is in focus (text cursor in text field).

-2. Point the exit window on the top of the device at a barcode.
+- 1. Ensure that an application is open on the device and a text field is in focus (text cursor in text field). - 2.
+Point the exit window of the device at a barcode.

-3. Press and hold the scan button.
+3. Press and hold the Scan button or trigger.

-The red laser aiming pattern turns on to assist in aiming.
+The aiming pattern turns on to assist in aiming.